 Extension: Joey Votto, 1B (10/$225M, 2012)

 The Reds’ most lucrative free-agent contract by total value is a tie between two deals signed within two months of each other.
 In December 2019, the team added Castellanos on a four-year, $64 million pact before adding Moustakas for the same terms in January 2020.
-The largest extension, and overall contract, belongs to the team’s current franchise player and MVP winner in Votto, who has hit almost 300 home runs in a Reds uniform -- the only one he’s ever worn.
+The largest extension, and overall contract, belongs to the team’s current franchise player and MVP winner in Votto, who has hit more than 300 home runs in a Reds uniform -- the only one he’s ever worn.

 FA contract: Zack Greinke, RHP (6/$206.5M, 2016)